 There are no forward cocking serrations, and the script is kept fairly minimal on both sides of the slide.
 The R1’s ejection port is lowered and flared, thankfully standard on just about every modern 1911.
 The Remington’s trigger well is beveled, but only slightly.

 The R1’s curved and textured aluminum trigger is good, but no more.
-It has very little pre-travel, breaking with a small amount of grit at four pounds, right in line with the 3.5 to five pound range listed on the Remington site.
+It has very little pre-travel, breaking with a small amount of grit at 4 pounds, right in line with the 3.5- to 5-pound range listed on the Remington site.

-The question is, why is there a 1.5 pound variation?
+The question is, why is there a 1.5-pound variation?
 Half a pound, I get.
-I usually can’t feel the difference between 2.5 and three pound triggers.
-But a pound a half on a 3.5 to 5lb trigger is more than I’ve seen from any of the other 1911s I’ve reviewed.
+I usually can’t feel the difference between 2.5- and three-pound triggers.
+But a pound a half on a 3.5- to 5-pound trigger is more than I’ve seen from any of the other 1911s I’ve reviewed.
 Perhaps that’s a misprint on the site.

 For those of you who haven’t carried a commander-sized 1911, there are very few firearms with a 4.25-inch barrel that carry as easily and conceal as well.
-In a quality IWB holster, a commander-framed 1911 disappears even under a fitted T-shirt.
+In a quality IWB holster, a Commander-framed 1911 disappears even under a fitted T-shirt.
 The R1 Carry Commander is no exception.
-In my El Paso Saddlery Summer Cruiser IWB holster, it isn’t seen until I want it to be, and draws quickly and easily.
+In my El Paso Saddlery Summer Cruiser IWB holster, it isn’t seen until I want it to be (as all concealed carry weapons should be), and draws quickly and easily.

 There are a few things odd on this gun that make me wonder if it is exclusive to this individual testing and evaluation pistol, or more indicative of the full line.

-There was some obvious wear on my testing sample, with the finish rubbed off just below the left side thumb safety.
+There was some obvious wear on my test gun, with the finish rubbed off just below the left-side thumb safety.
 No doubt the gun’s been extensively used for prior testing.
-Along the same lines, the Remington website says that the front sight is on the Carry Commander is tritium.
-It certainly looks like a tritium vial placed inside the front sight, but it doesn’t glow like one.
+Along the same lines, the Remington website boasts that the gun has “Novak sights with a tritium front night sight.”
+And it certainly looks like a tritium vial placed inside the front sight, but it doesn’t glow like one.
 In fact, it doesn’t glow at all.
 Again, I’ll assume this is due to a gun that’s seen a lot of prior testing.
+Both the front and rear sight are dovetailed.

-I’ve carried a similar sized, but lighter weight aluminum framed 1911 in .45ACP for while now, just recently switching to the double stack 2011 9mm for my EDC.
+I’ve carried a similarly sized, but lighter weight aluminum-framed 1911 in .45ACP for while now, just recently switching to the double-stack 2011 9mm for my EDC.
 So there were no big surprises for me on the range.

 Any .45ACP is going to exhibit some recoil out of smaller gun, but at 36 oz. empty, the R1 delivers a little more than it should.
 I’m still trying to figure out why the recoil was so sharp; I can’t quite put my finger on it.